mgalardini/pyseer/docs/usage.rst

 Setting :math:`\alpha` closer to one will remove more variants from the model by giving them zero beta.

-.. tip:: Population structure is not directly included in this model, but can be incorporated
+.. tip:: Population structure can be included using ``--sequence-reweighting`` and
-    when calcualting the p-values of selected predictors.
+      ``--lineage-clusters``.
+Use of the latter will also use these clusters to give a more representative cross-validation accuracy.
+See :doc:`predict` for more details.

 Cross-validation uses ``--cpu`` threads, which is recommended for better performance.

 .. warning:: As all variants are stored in memory, and potentially copied, very large
     variant files will cause this method to run out of RAM.
-We therefore do not recommend running on k-mers, but SNPs or genes work fine.
+We therefore do not recommend running on k-mers, but to use unitigs instead.
+SNPs and genes work fine.

 By default, the top 75% of variants correlated with the phenotype are included in the fit.
 Variants will include the unadjusted single-variate p-values, if distances have been provided